merajalamwork-hue/merajalamwork-hue/README.md

 # 👋 Hi, I'm Meraj Alam - QA Tester

-🚀 I help startups and businesses find critical bugs before users do.
+I focus on identifying critical bugs, edge cases, and real-world user issues to help teams release stable and reliable applications.
 ---

 ## 💼 What I Can Do For You